sandia-minimega/minimega/docker/README.md

 > NOTE: If a value is specified both as an environment variable to Docker and in
 > the file bound to `/etc/default/minimega`, the value in
 > `/etc/default/minimega` will be used.

+> NOTE: If the port is changed for minimega or miniweb and standard container
+> networking is used (not host networking), then the `ports` section in your
+> `docker-compose.yml` or `-p` arguments to `docker run` will need to be updated
+> to the new value(s) specified.